chanlawrencet/SwipeShare/README.md

 where they are prompted to enter in corresponding information about their giving.

 ### Receiving
-All receiving users can receive a meal swipe by clicking the "request meal" butto, which is followed by a confirmation message.
+All receiving users can receive a meal swipe by clicking the "request meal" button, which is followed by a confirmation message.

+### My Swipes
+All users can view their "My Swipes" page, which displays all events, historical and future.
+They have the option to delete a specific event, and a confirmation prompt ensues.
+The application then sends corresponding emails to those affected by the deletion (not yet implemented).

+## Future thoughts
+This application is in an almost-production phase.
+It's almost done!

+### Social